 My name is Tu.
 Tu Morrow.

 Choosing a name for your baby can be a daunting task.
-There is so many to choose from!
+There are so many to choose from!
 So many options!!!

 There was a total solar eclipse event in the USA last Monday, August 21st.
 So, naturally, one of the girls born on that date was named Eclipse.
 Her parents meant to name her Violet (pretty standard/ common name), but since she was born early, and on the special day of the solar eclipse, they changed their minds.
 “I believe that her birth should signify something, and what better way to signify her being born during the eclipse than name her Eclipse” – said the father.
 He continued by saying that the eclipse theme will be continuously present in the girl’s life.
 Is that not going a little bit overboard?
 Seems like the girl’s interests are already all figured out.
 Will she work at NASA someday?
 What is short for Eclipse?
 The mother says they will call her Clipsey.
 In what world is that cute, or practical???
 I can see the girl’s peers calling her “Eek”, or “Clip”, neither one has a good ring to it.
 Poor girl… But at least, no one will ask her how to spell it.
 LOL.
 The mother’s name is Freedom.
 It makes me wonder what drove her parents to name her that way.
 Were they slaves?
 Did they want their daughter to know that she can do whatever she wants and they will not stop her?
 Because, once a kid is born, parents do not really have much freedom for quite some time.
 I remain confused.